Mexican coffee - tastier, more nutritious, not available in stores!

 I then remove the processor blades and use a wooden or plastic chopstick to stir up the mix.
 Typically, the bottom layer is well-compacted and needs to be brought back into the main mix.

-I grind and stir the mix 4-5 times, until it’s clear that no more grinding is actually occurring.
+I grind and stir the mix 3 times, until it’s clear that no more grinding is actually occurring.
 The compacted layer on the bottom will be thick and solid at this point.
+After the last stirring, go on to the next step:

-I put a sturdy metal strainer over a medium-sized bowl, dump the mix into the strainer, and use a plastic mixing spoon to press it through the strainer.
+I put a sturdy metal strainer over a medium-sized bowl, dump the mix into the strainer, and use a plastic mixing spoon or rubber scraper to press it through the strainer.
+Just wipe the utensil against the mesh of the strainer.
 This breaks up the compacted bottom chunks and well mixes everything.
 I find that there are always some nut pieces that won’t pass through the strainer.
-These I put into my spice grinder and grind up well, then add to the mix.
+These I put into my spice grinder and grind them well, then add them to the mix and stir the whole thing well.

 When that’s done, a brief stir finishes the mixing, then I use a canning funnel to quickly get it into my repurposed jam jar, and press it down with the plastic spoon.